Bitshala-Incubator/rust-coinselect/README.md

 let selected_utxos: Vec<UTXO> = selection_output.iter().map(|index| utxos[index]).collect();
 ```

-The `convert_utxo_to_output` logic should be implemented by yourself for the respective blockchain protocol.
+The `convert_utxo_to_output` logic should be implemented by the user for the respective blockchain protocol.
 Note that we can group multiple utxos into a single [`OutputGroup`].

 Other characteristics of the library:

 - Well-documented code, helpful in understanding coin selection theory.
 - Minimal possible dependency footprint.
-- Minimum possible MSRV (Minimum Supported Rust Version).
+- Minimal possible MSRV (Minimum Supported Rust Version).

 ## Community